Guide

 I made this site as a programming exercise after seeing this post on HackerNews.
 The code is fully open source and can be found on GitHub.

-If you found it useful and want to show your appreciation then you are very welcome to buy me a coffee :)
+If you found it useful and want to show your appreciation, then you are very welcome to buy me a coffee ❤️

-Guide for beginners
+Box breathing for beginners

-2. Place one hand on your upper chest and the other just below your rib cage.
-This will allow you to feel your diaphragm move as you breathe.
+- Place one hand on your upper chest and the other hand just below your rib cage.
+This will allow you to monitor your diaphragm's movement as you breathe.

 Some of this information comes from this Cleveland Clinic article.